AnLoMinus/Studies/Udemy/Personal Development/Personal Productivity/Time Management/The Art of Effective Time Management - Get More Done/README.md

 - Use your office for business activities and let others know this

 # 12 - Art of Delegation
+- Know your peoples skills and strengths
+- Be Clear in your Instructions
+- Build Competence and Empower people
+- Delegate and get out of the way
+- Keep an Eye (Not to spy but to support if needed)
+- Set deadlines

 # 13 - Role of Health in Time Management